-Educational trip request forms are available in the school office or on-line through this link School days missed for Educational trips count toward a student's cumulative absence record.
+Educational trip request forms can be submitted electronically through the form linked here.
+Paper forms are also available in the school office or on-line through this link.
+School days missed for Educational trips count toward a student's cumulative absence record.